Click on the links below to go directly to the relevant text:

 Course Structure and Content

 The phenomenon of migration is increasingly important in most European countries and worldwide.
 The huge emigration movements to the Americas in the 19th century have been followed by migration and flight within Europe in the aftermath of wars, conflicts, and state transformations in the 20th century.
 Migration in its different forms, processes of globalisation and transition have pervasively shaped European countries in the last decades.
 In turn, the transformation of the world’s political map has had significant effects on migration strategies.
 Recent debates show that an analysis of determinants, consequences, and the perception of the movement of people cannot be done without referring to the historical dimension.
 With migration affecting such numerous areas of the state and the society, it is impossible to investigate the subject within the limits of only one discipline.
 Similarly, there is also a need to develop and use trans-cultural approaches when addressing the challenges of today and tomorrow.
-AAs a consequence of this analysis, scholars of Stavanger (Norway), Oldenburg (Germany), Lisbon (Portugal), Nova Gorica (Slovenia), Ceske Budejovice (Czech Republic), and Zagreb (Croatia) have developed the collaborative Master programme in Migration and Intercultural Relations.
+As a consequence of this analysis, scholars of Stavanger (Norway), Oldenburg (Germany), Lisbon (Portugal) and Ljubljana (Slovenia) have developed the collaborative Master programme in Migration and Intercultural Relations.

 Objectives and Learning Outcomes